praeclarum/CircuitTranslations/README.md

 If compound words can either be hyphenated or combined with space, prefer space.
 This is to help the rendering engine layout text properly.

+### Use Title Casing

+Most of the words are presented at title of things that can be modified.
+In English, this means most words get capitalized.
+Please use the right form of titling for the language.

+### Weird Words

+* `AM` is short for "Amplitude Modulation"
+* `Autowire` is short for "keep components connected during movement by automatically re-routing wires"
+* `Current` is electrical current

 ## Machine Auto-translation